 Create Content Around the Related Queries

 Another approach is to start expanding the information on your website.
-Think about topics that are related to your primary topic, and go to town, creating more valuable content.
+Think about topics related to your primary topic, and go to town, creating more valuable content.
 Having this information available will only make it possible for you to grow your business faster and more authoritative at becoming an expert in your business verticle.

-People Also Ask box contains initially four questions.
+People Also Ask box initially contains four questions.
 But as people continue to click on a PAA question, two or three more items are added to the box.
-PAA boxes are, therefore, ever-expanding with new questions infinitely being added to the box.
+PAA boxes are, therefore, ever-expanding, with new questions infinitely being added to the box.

 The number of PAA doesn’t relate to keyword patterns or verticals right now, but this may change later.
 We may see comparative keywords more or less inclined to a fixed number of PAA results.
 The number of questions you can use to find SEO opportunities will vary.